Happy Birthday Lemon Bundt Cake Recipe for Bountiful Cookbook

 lemon glaze ingredients

-- In a bowl, whisk together the flour, baking powder, and salt for at least 20 seconds.
+In a bowl, whisk or sift together the flour, baking powder, and salt until well combined.
 Set aside.

-- Stir together lemon glaze ingredients (if needed, heat them briefly to help dissolve the sugar).
-Brush on the hot cake until all of the glaze is absorbed.
+Stir together lemon glaze ingredients (lemon juice & sugar - if needed, heat them briefly to help dissolve the sugar).
+Brush on the hot cake until all of the glaze is absorbed (you may not end up using all of the glaze).
 After it has cooled, if serving within a day or two continue to final step, or if serving later in the week, wrap in plastic wrap and refrigerate until ready to serve (keeps 4-5 days wrapped in the fridge).

-- On the day you are ready to serve (or the night before), take the bundt out of the fridge to come up to room temperature.
-In a bowl, whisk together the icing ingredients, adjusting the cream or confectioners sugar amount to make the icing fairly thick but pourable, not too runny.
+On the day you are ready to serve (or the night before), take the bundt out of the fridge to come up to room temperature.
+In a bowl, whisk together the icing ingredients (powdered sugar & lemon juice), adjusting the lemon juice amount to make the icing fairly thick but pourable, however not too runny.
 If the icing is close to the thickness you want, but still a touch too thick to pour, warm it slightly and it will become more fluid until it cools off (perfect for icing the bundt cake).
-Drizzle the icing over the top of the bundt cake and serve.
+Drizzle the icing over the top of the bundt cake and serve when the icing sets.